sambjohnson/sambjohnson/README.md

-I am a postdoctoral scholar studying neuroscience and AI.
-I am a member of Jason Yeatman's Brain and Education lab (http://brainandeducation.com).
+I am a postdoctoral scholar studying neuroscience and AI as part of Jason Yeatman's Brain and Education lab (http://brainandeducation.com).
-Current projects involve applying CNN's to large neuroimaging datasets.
+Current projects involve applying convolutional networks to large neuroimaging datasets.
-I also have interests in pure AI: reinforcement learning, attention, Riemannian / information geometry, and a dyanmical systems view of ANN's.
+I also have interests in fundamental AI: reinforcement learning, attention mechanisms, information geometry, and a dyanmical systems view of ANN's.